LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Data Transporter/data-transporter.md

 * Login to Data Transporter requires:

 1. Feature access by request (see your account manager)
-2. A valid LiveEngage username and password (Admins only)
+2. A valid Conversational Cloud username and password (Admins only)
 3. Two-factor authentication with an authenticator application

 * Amount of scheduled tasks are limited per account